 Any tips, advice, resources would be really helpful!

-Thank you for your help!
+Thank you so much for your support in advance!

-Wishing you a successful, truly multilingual family journey!
+Wishing you a successful bilingual family journey!

 Rita is an author, Family Language Coach, blogger and speaker, who was born into a bilingual family on the Swedish-speaking west coast of Finland.
 After studying languages in Finland and Germany she worked as a university teacher, translator, interpreter and manager of multinational teams.
 Rita is now a full-time writer and coach and has been living in the U.K. since 1998.
 Rita is the mother of two grown-up multilingual daughters, who are the inspiration for her book: “Bringing up a Bilingual Child”